-For 18 years, we've surveyed students at hundreds of colleges about their experiences on campus.
-We've learned a lot - first and foremost, that no two students are exactly alike, and no two schools are exactly alike.
-That's why we publish our ranking lists and school profiles every year: to help you compare colleges and find the
+For 25 years, we've surveyed students at hundreds of colleges about their experiences on campus.
+We've learned a lot—first and foremost, that no two students are exactly alike, and no two schools are exactly alike.
+That's why we publish our ranking lists and school profiles every year: to help you compare colleges and find the best fit college for your unique personality and goals.

 Assessing your chances of admission can be a good way to identify a strong academic match (and, of course, your college list of dream and safety schools!).
 Most admissions counselors tell us that your GPA and the caliber of your high school classes are the most important elements of your college application, with standardized test scores not far behind.
 Check out the average numbers of the most recent incoming class and see how you measure up.
 You can find those stats in our school profiles, and if you want to improve your own numbers, we have a lot of tools to help.